simplex-chat/simplexmq/protocol/pqdr.md

 ### Problems with ML-KEM / Kyber

-ML-KEM / Kyber used in both Signal and Tutanota schemes is the chosen algorithm by NIST, but its standardisation process raised some concerns amongst the experts:
+ML-KEM / Kyber used in both Signal and Tutanota schemes is the chosen algorithm by NIST, but its standardization process raised some concerns amongst the experts:

-- hashing of random numbers that was present in the original submission was removed from the standardised version of the algorithm.
+- hashing of random numbers that was present in the original submission was removed from the standardized version of the algorithm.
 See lines 304-314 in the published spec (https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.ipd.pdf) and also the linked discussion on the subject: https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/WFRDl8DqYQ4.
-This decision polarised the experts, with some of them saying that it effectively created a backdoor.
+This decision polarized the experts, with some of them saying that it effectively created a backdoor.
 - calculation of security levels of Kyber appears to have been done incorrectly, and overall, the chosen Kyber seems worse than rejected NTRU according to [the analysis by Daniel Bernstein](https://blog.cr.yp.to/20231003-countcorrectly.html).

 ## Proposed solution: augmented double ratchet algorithm